← Back to Netgear Routers Modem / Router UFB Settings

 - Physical connection:

-- Connect the WAN port of the Netgear D6200 router to the first port (LAN1 or GE1) on your Optical Network Terminal (ONT) using an Ethernet cable.
+- Connect the internet port of the Netgear D6200 router to the first port (LAN1 or GE1) on your Optical Network Terminal (ONT) using an ethernet cable.

 - Sometimes we connect to second port instead of first - check your Welcome email instructions to make sure which port you should use.